IanRohrbacher/AP-CS-Principles-Project/README.md

 - Installing Pygame uses pip which can be followed in the Pygame instructions or [here](https://pip.pypa.io/en/stable/).

 ### Running
-Open either the 'rng' game or the 'rigged' game folder and run the program in your desired python environment.
+Download either the 'rng' or 'rigged' folder and open it in your desired python environment and run it.

 ## Features